-Visit Hugh Taylor Birch State Park this summer and enjoy our beautiful ocean view, shade covered walking trails and beach access.
+Visit Hugh Taylor Birch State Park and enjoy our beautiful ocean view, shade covered walking trails and beach access.
 You can rent a canoe, kayak, SUP, peddle boat, jetski or a beach chair and umbrella from the concessionaire or bring your own.
 The park's new restaurant, Park & Ocean, is now open to the public and offers daily lunch, dinner and weekend brunch.
-They offer...
+They offer delicious...

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.

 - Use Adobe Acrobat to read Portable Document Format (PDF) files: Download Adobe® Reader®

 - Microsoft Word file viewer and converter programs to enable those who do not have MS- Word or have another version of MS-Word to open and view MS-Word files: Download Word file Viewer

 - Microsoft offers Microsoft Excel file viewer and converter programs to enable those who do not have MS-Excel or have another version of MS-Excel to view MS-Excel files:Download Excel file viewer

 Hugh Taylor Birch State Park is committed to providing and expanding a variety of accessible amenities to all of its visitors.
 Those amenities include:

 - A beach wheel chair is available at our Beach Concession.

 - Large Print versions of our Park Brochure are available upon request.